Language Learning Apps, Revisited: 34 Products + Bonus Links

 Bottom line: you’ll need a lot of patience.∎

 When I first tried it years ago, it was the only app in which you could get your questions answered by native speakers.
 Sure thing, there’s a question to ask: why aren’t people asking questions on StackExchange or on specialized forums (no, not Reddit!) instead of chatting in such an app?
 Well, they want something like Facebook… so usually they turn to this kind of app.
 Meanwhile, the competitors are more popular (see below HelloTalk and Tandem) and they offer a more sophisticated UI, yet I still believe HiNative has a more “traditional” community.
+However, beware that HiNative doesn’t allow you to chat and really communicate with people, but only to have your questions answered (choose HelloTalk if you’re “really social”).
 Population 5.4M in 2020.

 From ten languages, learn or improve your English (Gymglish), English for beginners (Rich Morning), French (Frantastique), Spanish (Hotel Borbollón), German (Wunderbla); or French for native speakers (Frantastique Ortho).
 All courses are strictly for adults, and extremely professional.
 I tried for a week Gymglish and Frantastique Ortho, and I can tell they’re ruthless Grammar Nazis!
 The apps for Android and iOS are one per target language, and also a single one that encompasses all the languages (the one with a red icon).
 The problem with the business model is that they’re expensive, and one cannot save money by trying a faster pace, as the method imposes one lesson a day, 5 days a week.
 Either way, never purchase from within the iOS app, as you’ll get the maximum possible price, being billed monthly at €39.99 or more!
 On the website, which as I’m writing this has a 30% discount, Gymglish Basic can be booked for as low as €10 per month (paid for 3 years in advance), or at most €20 per month (paid for 6 months).
 To quote them (and I can confirm this is true): “Each day you’ll receive a lesson adapted to your needs, capabilities and goals.
 Once it’s completed, you’ll immediately receive personalized corrections and explanations.
 Your English lessons are customized based on your strengths and weaknesses.”
 Then, “Each of our English/French/German/Spanish lessons ends with a “dessert”: an authentic clip of can’t-miss anglophone/francophone/German-speaking/Spanish-speaking culture.
 Film, music, literature or television allow you to finish your workout in style.”
 Anyone can try any of their language courses for free, but what will you do after a week?
 On the one hand, you’ll probably get hooked (unless their extreme rigor when in comes to grammar will piss you off); on the other hand, it’s not exactly cheap, and it would take quite a lot of time to complete a course.